CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 Organization of “Compliance Desks”

-A portable card contains a variety of information, including Compliance Desk contact details and frequently asked questions (FAQs) .
-This card is distributed to all employees of the Daigas Group and workers loaned to the Group for temporary periods to promote their understanding of Compliance Desks and disseminate information provided by them.
+A portable card contains a variety of information, including Compliance Desk contact details and frequently asked questions (FAQs).
+This card is distributed to all employees of the Daigas Group and workers loaned to the Group for temporary periods.
+Information on Compliance Desks is also posted on the Company's Intranet while a poster aimed at disseminating such information has been updated.
+Through these measures, believed to be effective, the Company will work on promoting employees' awareness and understanding of Compliance Desks.

 The Daigas Group's in-house portal site contains FAQs regarding how to better use a Compliance Desk.